watsonwork/watsonwork-weather/README.md

 API calls;
 * how to listen to a conversation and receive messages on a Webhook endpoint;
 * how to send messages back to the conversation;
-* how to use Watson Conversation to understand the conversation, identify user intents, recognize entities like city names for example, and decide what actions the app should execute to help in the conversation;
+* how to use the Watson Conversation cognitive capabilities to understand natural language, identify domain specific user intents, recognize entities such as locations and cities for example, and determine application actions based on previously identified intents and entities;
 * how to handle a multi-turn conversation and keep track of what's being said across multiple messages.